|Singer Dean Martin (Dino Crocetti) with a|

 Weidensaul says Gyles's account of his time with the Indians is among the very best of the genre.
 I just pulled it from the Internet Archive and look forward to perusing it before long.
-Among the best accounts of European interaction with the woodland Indians before the 19th century are the Jesuit Relations, letters, and journal entries written by Jesuit priests living among the indigenous peoples of North America.* Along with Gyles, the Jesuits remark upon Indian notions of revenge.
+Among the best descriptions of European interaction with the woodland Indians before the 19th century are from the Jesuit Relations, letters, and journal entries written by Jesuit priests living among the indigenous peoples of North America.* Along with Gyles, the Jesuits remark upon Indian notions of revenge.
 Novelist Frank McCourt's definition of "Irish Alzheimer's"—"You forget everything except the grudge"—seems to apply.

 The Jesuits asked the Iroquois why they insisted on eating the lice they took from each other's hair.
 The Indians responded (I paraphrase here), "Eating?, We're not eating, we're biting!
 The damned things bit us, how can we not bite them back!"